HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

   )
 }}

 With custom metrics that expose some new, never-before-seen insights, we have analyzed more than eight million homepages across the web, comparing our findings to those from [2021](../2021/seo) and, in some instances, from [2020](../2020/seo).
-Note: Our data, particularly from Lighthouse and the HTTP Archive, is limited to just websites’ homepages, not sitewide crawls.
+Note: Our data, particularly from Lighthouse and the HTTP Archive, is limited to just websites’ homepages, not site wide crawls.
 Learn more about these limitations in our [Methodology](./methodology).

 Read on for more about how search engine-friendly the web is.